-Location Statistics Facility Highlights Year joined GRRL 1984 Sufficient staff work area Yes Year opened 1984 Private office for LSC Yes Year built or last updated 2009 Staff break room Yes Collection size 20,780 Study Room/s 1 2018 circulation 69,930 Separate meeting or program space/s 1 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1984 Sufficient staff work area Yes Year opened 1984 Private office for LSC Yes Year built or last updated 2009 Staff break room Yes Collection size 20,201 Study Room/s 1 2021 circulation 53,716 Separate meeting or program space/s 1 Total floor space (Sq.
 Ft.)
-2,750 Program space shared or library-only Shared 2018 open hours 29 Sufficient for collection & technology Yes Public Internet stations 6 Significant building operational issues Yes Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed 2016 City owned or leased Owned
+2,750 Program space shared or library-only Shared 2022 open hours 32 Sufficient for collection & technology Yes Public Internet stations 4 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed 2016 City owned or leased Owned

-In early 2008 the Big Lake Library moved to its current location in a multi-use commercial building.
+In early 2008, the Big Lake Library moved to its current location in a multi-use commercial building.
 It is a good-sized space with a fair amount of room for the current collection, ample space for public access computers and staff work areas, and a separate, generously-sized programming area.
-There is a persistent issue with a pipe under the parking lot that freezes and causes water problems for the library.
-This issue has led to at least a few emergency closures each winter.
 The library is located across the street from an elementary school and next door to an apartment complex, making it a busy and easy destination for children.

-In 2011 GRRL provided the City of Big Lake with a space needs analysis for a new library facility that would serve the community's needs through 2030.
-The study was accepted by Hay Dobbs Architects and incorporated into a larger study of municipal facility needs for the City.
+In 2011, GRRL provided the City of Big Lake with a space needs analysis for a new library facility that would serve the community's needs through 2030.
+The study was accepted by Hay Dobbs Architects and incorporated into a larger study of municipal facility needs for the city.
 The study provided by GRRL estimated that the community of Big Lake required a facility of approximately 11,000 square feet.
 In 2013, the City of Big Lake purchased the building where the library is currently housed.
 As of 2015, the library and the police department occupy the entire building.